VR-25/acc/README.md

 Volatile logs (gone on reboot) are stored in `/dev/.vr25/acc/` (.log files only).
 Persistent logs reside in `/data/adb/vr25/acc-data/logs/`.

-`acc -le` exports all acc logs, plus Magisk's and extras to `/data/adb/acc-data/logs/acc-$device_codename.tar.gz`.
+`acc -le` exports all acc logs, plus Magisk's and extras to `/data/adb/acc-data/logs/acc-$device_codename.tgz`.
 The logs do not contain any personal information and are never automatically sent to the developer.
 Automatic exporting (local) happens under specific conditions (refer back to `SETUP/USAGE > Terminal Commands > Exit Codes`).

-### Finding Additional/Potential Charging Switches Quickly

-1. Generate a list of potential charging switches: `acc -p > /sdcard/acc-p.txt`.

-2. Remove from the list, all lines that you're SURE don't resemble a charging switch.

-3. Test all: `acc -t /sdcard/acc-p.txt`.

-Note that some control files may trigger reboots or kernel panic.
-ACC automatically blacklists these, so that the user can continue testing (step 2) after each reboot.

 ### Install, Upgrade, Stop and Restart Processes Seem to Take Too Long